A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 See our guide on open enrollment period deadlines for each state.

-The open enrollment window applies to plans sold through the Marketplace/exchange as well as plans purchased off-exchange.
+The open enrollment window applies to plans sold through the Marketplace/exchange as well as plans purchased off-exchange, directly from an insurance company.

 Outside of open enrollment, you can only sign up for ACA-compliant individual and family health insurance (or switch to a different plan) if you experience a qualifying life event that triggers a special enrollment period.